lastime1650/VateX/README.md

 **VateX** (VATES eXtended) is an open-source unified cybersecurity solution that integrates **XDR (Extended Detection and Response)**, **NDR (Network Detection and Response)**, and **EDR (Endpoint Detection and Response)** into a single powerful platform.

-Designed for modern, distributed environments, VateX enables real-time threat detection, deep visibility across endpoints and networks, and intelligent automated response — all in an open, community-driven ecosystem.
+Designed for modern, distributed environments, VateX enables real-time threat detection, deep visibility across endpoints and networks, and intelligent automated response — all in an open.

 ## ✨ Key Features

 - 🔍 Unified detection engine for XDR/NDR/EDR
-- 🌐 Full visibility across cloud, edge, and on-prem
 - ⚡ Real-time correlation and automated response
-- 🔐 Open architecture with plugin-ready modules
 - 📊 Built-in dashboards and customizable alerts
-- 🚀 Scalable for enterprise or security research use
+- 🚀 Scalable for security research use

 Whether you're protecting a single system or an entire enterprise, **VateX helps you extend your edge — with confidence.**